Penetration Testing Pricing

 Understanding the differences between a penetration test and a vulnerability scan is crucial, especially when considering penetration testing costs and the overall cybersecurity strategy of an organization.

-Penetration tests result in detailed reports outlining exploited vulnerabilities, the potential impact of a data breach, and recommendations for remediation.
-Vulnerability scans generate a list of known vulnerabilities, often ranked by severity, but without the detailed exploitation and impact analysis found in most penetration tests.
+Vulnerability scans generate a list of known vulnerabilities, often ranked by severity, but they do not usually include the detailed exploitation and impact analysis found in most penetration tests.

 Estimating Your Penetration Testing Budget